Tasman’s Great Taste Trail is one of New Zealand’s Great Rides.

 The store has been in the same family four generations, since it opened in 1928.
 EB Langford was the initial proprietor, followed by his grand-daughter Lorna who ran the store and post office for 63 years.
 Lorna retired in May of 2008, handing over the reins to Sukhita Langford, who hopes to do both the community and family proud by continuing the traditions that her great grandfather instilled more than 80 years ago.

-Following our visit to the “Naked Possum” we continue on down the valley riding through farm land until we meet the coastal road where we finish cycling for the day.
+On leaving Bainham we cycle on down the valley riding through farm land until we meet the coastal road where we finish cycling for the day.
+Tonight we stay and dine in Takaka.

 Tuatara Tours transports all your luggage for the duration of the tour.